 Why do small and medium-sized businesses neglect double-checking and the benefits of AI testing, if even Public Health England, with their resources, caused such a mess?

-Modern apps grow in complexity and their data volumes, so traditional testing falters, leading to significant operational and reputational risks.
+Modern apps grow in complexity and their data volumes, so traditional testing falters, which is why more teams adopt AI for QA testing to minimize operational and reputational risks.

 Let’s zero in on the "how," "when," and "why" of AI in software testing.